Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 ## A Wholesome Breakfast
 The PC has just woken up and made their way to the dining area, meeting everyone (except Krogg who's in the kitchen).
 Tallis will inform the Player that he has been thinking about organizing a gala to celebrate the restoration of Silentspire Manor.

 When Krogg arrives and hears them talking about the gala, he will like the idea but comment that it would mean he'll have to prepare a lot of food.
 He'll also ask if they can invite his friend Draegor, a now retired war veteran.
 Krogg will need a budget for ingredients.
-If the Player gives him at least 10 GP, he promises a feast of roasted boar, spiced fish, and exquisite pastries.
+If the Player and Tallis each give him 5 GP, he promises a feast of roasted boar, spiced fish, and exquisite pastries.

 After the breakfast, Shael will take the PC aside and say that it's strange that there were awakened plants in the garden.
 She knows this kind of magic, someone bad must have awakened them, considering how quickly they attacked the guard.